korgon/springboard/README.md

 Notes on getting prepared to run springboard:

+Springboard is based upon the idea of having a management system for mockups.
+Springboards forefathers are a collection of bash scripts, and the famous [pyspring.](https://github.com/b7interactive/pyspring) The current iteration of the tool now finds itself written in Javascript.

-Springboard is bleeding edge.
-It makes use of ecma script 6 by running on iojs.
-This allows the use of generators and promises (native) as well as other ecma 6 functionality (https://leanpub.com/understandinges6/read/#leanpub-auto-iterators-and-generators).
+It makes use of several of the new ecma script 6 (ES6) by running on nodejs (with the harmony flag) or iojs (out of the box).
+This allows the use of generators and promises as well as other ES6 functionality (https://leanpub.com/understandinges6/read/#leanpub-auto-iterators-and-generators).
 Utilizing the vast array of node.js modules within the package management system (npm) we can quickly create web technologies and adapt to the ever changing ways of the web.

 * Javascript
 * Use same language on server side as client side